drugdata/D3R/README.rst

               Notification of stage start and end will be sent to addresses set via --email flag.

-              Regardless of the stage specified, this program will examine the 'celppdir' (last argument passed on commandline) to find the latest directory with this path:
+              Unless --customweekdir is set, this program will examine the 'celppdir' (last argument passed on commandline) to find the latest directory with this path:
               <year>/dataset.week.#